-Certificate - 12 to 20 months, and the Master’s degree - 1 to 4 years, depending on pace through the program and the time required to complete the Capstone project.
+Certificate - 12 to 20 months; Master’s degree - 2 to 4 years, depending on pace through the program and the time required to complete the Capstone project.

 All courses are offered asynchronously online using best practices and interactive learning and are taught by practitioner faculty with years of experience and recognized expertise.

 JCPH population health programs are designed for working professionals seeking part-time educational opportunities.

 Health systems in the United States and around the world are confronting ever-rising costs, poor outcomes and economic inefficiencies.
 Population Health is a broad-based response to these challenges.
 It aims to prevent and address human disease through social interventions that engage the community and the larger society by integrating clinical care and public health practices in a new paradigm of health delivery.
 This approach differs from conventional healthcare by replacing volume of services rendered with emphasis on value as the goal of healthcare delivery.
 There is increasing demand for practitioners who can navigate this complex and changing landscape

 The Jefferson College of Population Health's (JCPH) Population Health program builds on public health and clinical care foundations:

 - It connects prevention, wellness and behavioral health science with healthcare delivery, quality and safety, disease prevention/management and economic issues of value and risk—all in the service of specific populations and sub-populations.